-French tarragon’s flavour diffuses rapidly through cooked dishes, so use it carefully.
+French tarragon flavour diffuses rapidly through cooked dishes, so use it carefully.
 Use it fresh with fish and shellfish, turkey, chicken, game, veal and egg dishes as well as in rice.
 Use chopped leaves in salad dressings, fines herbes, mustard, ravigote and béchamel sauces, sauce verte and mayonnaise.
 You can also use it in sauces together with summer savory.
 Oil of tarragon is used in commercial salad dressings, beverages, confections and mustards.
 And you can make your own tarragon vinegar by infusing the leaves, or add them when making your own mayonnaise.

 What I blogged:

 - one year ago – Biryani Chicken

 - two years ago – Farfalle With Broccoli And Anchovies